- Got any advice for improving my chances of getting in?

 - So, the graduate program at Hollins is (more than) 50 years old: what's new at Hollins?

-Jackson Center for Creative Writing, which contains both of our creative writing programs, undergrad and graduate.
-The center provides for the annual Jackson Poetry Reading (see below); a faculty chair in creative writing, newly announced in 2010 and held by Professor Jeanne Larsen; promotional budget for the programs; and additional scholarships for undergrads and grads.
+For one thing, The Jackson Center for Creative Writing, which contains both of our creative writing programs, undergrad and graduate.
+The center provides for the annual Jackson Poetry Reading (see below); a faculty chair in creative writing, newly announced in 2010 and currently held by Professor Cathryn Hankla; promotional budget for the programs; and additional scholarships for undergrads and grads.

 While Hollins is among the handful of the most established graduate creative writing programs in the nation, it is still best known for the quality of its teaching and the literary productivity of its graduates.

-The past several years have brought new scholarships (named in honor of Professor and long-time graduate director Richard Dillard; former faculty poet, Julia Sawyer Randall; and the Jacksons) for graduate students and an endowed distinguished professorship in creative writing currently held by David Huddle.
-In September 2012, Carrie Brown will be joining the faculty in this position.
+Recent years have brought new scholarships (named in honor of Professor and long-time graduate director Richard Dillard; former faculty poet, Julia Sawyer Randall; and the Jacksons) for graduate students and an endowed distinguished professorship in creative writing currently held by Carrie Brown.

 The Beanstalk fund, a joint venture of the creative writing program and the Wyndham Robertson Library, brings various writers to campus.
-Recent readers have included Edward P. Jones, Moira Crone, Elizabeth Strout, Elizabeth Payne Rosen and David Shields, and Mat Johnson.
+Recent readers have included Edward P. Jones, Moira Crone, Elizabeth Strout, and Mat Johnson, with Ethan Hauser and James McBride coming in 2014-15.
 Check our calendar on this site for coming attractions!

 Through the generosity of Brian Everist and his family, funding for our readings and distinguished speakers' series enables us to consistently bring to campus writers and scholars of national and international reputation.
-Recent visitors have included Jamaica Kincaid, Valerie Martin, Molly Peacock, Marjorie Garber, George Saunders, and Nick Flynn.
-Lydia Davis will be reading fall 2011 and Mary Ann Caws in 2012.
+Recent visitors have included Lydia Davis, Nick Flynn, Marjorie Garber, Jamaica Kincaid, Ben Lerner, Valerie Martin, Molly Peacock, Francine Prose, George Saunders and Lyrae Van Clief-Stefanon.

 Through the generosity of John and Susan Jackson, we have established the annual Jackson Poetry Reading.
-In spring 2011, Paul Muldoon, winner of the Pulitzer Prize and Poetry Editor of The New Yorker, gave the Jackson Poetry Reading.
-Past readers have included Charles Wright, Natasha Trethewey, Claudia Emerson, Carl Dennis, Mark Doty, Alice Fulton.
-Spring 2013: C.D.
-Wright.
+In spring 2015, Rae Armantrout gives the Jackson Poetry Reading.
+Past readers have included Charles Wright, Natasha Trethewey, Claudia Emerson, Carl Dennis, Mark Doty, Alice Fulton, C.D.
+Wright, and Joy Harjo.

 - What does the M.F.A.
 Program Director have to say?

 Please read all our information carefully and talk to students actually enrolled here while you are making up your mind.
-We offer a large amount of remanded tuition through grants and scholarships and many personal opportunities a larger seemingly better funded program may not match.
+We offer a large amount of remanded tuition through grants and scholarships and many personal opportunities a larger program may not match.

 An M.F.A. degree is no guarantee of literary success nor is it an automatic passport to a university teaching job, yet it can be a stepping stone and the community you find is everything to the value of the experience.
 The friendships you form will be important for the rest of your (writing) days.